comp195/spring-2021-final-project-we-use-arch-btw/README.md

 1. Install dependencies: `pipenv install --site-packages`
 2. (Optional) Install development dependencies: `pipenv install --dev`
 3. Activate the virtualenv with `pipenv shell`

+## Running Local Video Library

+### Requirements

+- Python 3.9
+- Pip
+- Git
+- GTK (will already be installed on most \*nix graphical enviornments)
+1. In a terminal, run the following: `pip install git+https://github.com/comp195/spring-2021-final-project-we-use-arch-btw.git@main#egg=LVL`

+LVL will now be installed in `~/.local/bin`

+To run, in a terminal execute `lvl`